TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-hypervolt-resilience-backups.md

 Home Assistant provides a high level abstraction over a fundamentally messy and unreliable reality.
 It's not surprising that the provided abstraction is often [leaky](https://en.wikipedia.org/wiki/Leaky_abstraction).
 Sometimes, you have to go the extra mile to plug the holes.

-# Backups

-The Home Assistant instance is a single point of failure.
-It would be remiss of me to talk about resilience without first pointing that out.

-Make sure you have backups enabled.
-It's really easy to setup on-device backups.
-Only a little more effort to get them uploaded to the cloud host of your choice.

-{% include candid-image.html src="/assets/images/home-assistant/backups.png" alt="Backups" %}

-I used Google Drive.
-There was a complex sequence of choreography required to authorize Home Assistant to upload files to my Google Drive.
-The documentation does a great job of walking you through it.

 # Hypervolt Integration Gets Stuck